diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 ![Workflow Actions: Save as Template](https://raw.githubusercontent.com/VGP/vgp-assembly/master/tutorials/images/WorkflowSaveAsTemplate.png)

 Look through the workflow to make sure all instances and inputs are configured correctly.
-Please check the following as they tend to be misconfigured:

-Under the `Unzip Track Reads` stage, the instance type should be set to `mem4_ssd1_x128`, unless something different is told to you in the training channel of Slack.
+Please check the following as it tend to be misconfigured: Under the `Unzip Track Reads` stage, the instance type should be set to `mem4_ssd1_x128`, unless something different is told to you in the training channel of Slack.

 Once the workflow is configured, select the `BAM Files` input under the `BAM to FASTA` stage.
 This will pop up a dialogue window to select input files.
 Select the _PacBio Sequel Reads_ from the `pacbio` folder as input.